Itatri/Itatri/README.md

 About me : <br>
 - 🔭 I’m currently intern on ANBS Business Solution <br>
 - 🌱 I’m currently learning at Ho Chi Minh City University of Industry and Trade (HUIT) <br>
-- 📫 Reach me at : trihoangvan16092003@gmail.com or My socials <br>
+- 📫 Reach me at : trihoangvan16092003@gmail.com or my socials <br>
 - ✨ I'm has a hobby with Photography , Graphics , Music , Sports <br>

 ##